CHAPTER 3: THE ECONOMICS OF COMPENSATION

 Overall it appears that changes in the demand for labor are the most prominent reasons for the increased inequality of wages.
 During the past thirty years the demand for labor began to change in the following ways:

-The impact of computers has changed the nature of jobs at all levels of organizations.
+The impact of computers and internet has changed the nature of jobs at all levels of organizations.
 At lower levels certainly clerical work has changed dramatically; but higher-level jobs have also been impacted.
 On top of all this there has been a whole new class of jobs created: While some of these, like data entry operators are low level, but most of these jobs have been high-level jobs commanding high wages.
-While there is an unquestionable effect of computers, the production changes in past years have been far more extensive than just adding computers.
+While there is an unquestionable effect of computers and the internet, the production changes in past years have been far more extensive than just adding computers.

 - International Trade.
 This is another factor whose effect is hotly debated.
 The argument for saying international trade has had a major effect is in two parts.
 The first relates to imports.
 As the U.S. has imported goods whose production requires low skills to produce, this has reduced the demand for low skilled workers.
 This reduction has created an over-supply of those workers that have the least ability to adapt to changes in the workforce leading to the reduction in real wages of the lowest paid workers.

 The second part of the argument is the obverse of the first and deals with exports.
 The exports, in this case, are jobs.
-The most thought of example of this is U.S. companies establishing their production facilities in foreign countries.
-The more recent trend is that of outsourcing organizational functions, particularly what are called backroom functions.
+The most thought of example is U.S. companies establishing their production facilities in foreign countries.
+The more recent trend is outsourcing organizational functions, such as back office operations like accounts payable, accounts receivable, payroll, and collections.
+The interesting thing about outsourcing is the functions being affected include higher skilled ones like computer programming.
 The effect of these exports is to lower demand for this type of labor in the U.S. that in turn can have the effect of lowering wages.
-The interesting thing about this outsourcing is that the functions being affected include higher skilled ones like computer programming.

 - Growth of Services.
 The growth of services and the decline of manufacturing is not a new trend; it has been going on a long time as illustrated in figure 3.
 The past twenty years have seen an acceleration of this trend.
 For instance, in each of the recent economic downtrends new job growth has lagged at the end of the downturn.
 This is because when employees are laid off their jobs disappear; there is no coming back to that job when production increases.
 These workers need to develop new skills to enter the opportunities that are being created in other and often entirely new industries.